 Encrypt the file using bcrypt.

 $ bcrypt ~/Desktop/Tecmint/tecmint.txt

 As soon as you fire the above command, a new file name texmint.txt.bfe is created and the original file tecmint.txt gets replaced.

 $ bcrypt tecmint.txt.bfe

-Note: bcrypt do not has a secure form of encryption and hence it’s support has been disabled at least on Debian Jessie.
+Note: bcrypt does not have a secure form of encryption and hence its support has been disabled at least on Debian Jessie.

-Designed as a replacement of UNIX crypt, ccrypt is an utility for files and streams encryption and decryption.
+Designed as a replacement for UNIX crypt, ccrypt is a utility for file and stream encryption and decryption.
 It uses Rijndael cypher.